shahrozimtiaz/CVFinalProject/README.md

 #### Getting started
 download the repo

-run bash requirements.txt (which runs two pip3 install commands) to install the necessary modules.
+run bash requirements.sh (which runs two pip3 install commands) to install the necessary modules.

 run python3 directory_images.py to register a new face or add pictures to an existing dataset.